Sceptre/sceptre/docs/_source/docs/hooks.rst

    hooks:
      before_update:
        - !cmd
-           args: "if foo; then baz; else qux; fi"
+           command: "if foo; then baz; else qux; fi"
-           executable: "bash"
+           shell: "bash"

 This example fails because none of the ``foo``, ``baz``, and ``quz`` commands exist.
 Its standard error messages sit between Sceptre's status messages and a Python traceback.